jundalisay/sp/content/en/research/indian/gospel/chapter-11g.md

 c: "indigo"
 heading: "Chapter 11g"
 weight: 52
-description: "Rākhāl's father's father-in-law was a devotee of God"
+description: "Rakhal's father's father-in-law was a devotee of God"
 ---

 Friday, June 15, 1883

 It was a holiday on account of the Hindu religious festival Dasahara.
-Among the devotees who visited Sri Ramakrishna at Dakshineswar that day were Adhar, M., and Rākhāl 's father.
-Rākhāl 's father's father-in-law was also present.
+Among the devotees who visited Sri Ramakrishna at Dakshineswar that day were Adhar, M., and Rakhal 's father.
+Rakhal 's father's father-in-law was also present.
 All were seated on the floor of the Master's room.

 ## Advice to householders

-Rākhāl 's father's father-in-law was a devotee of God.
+Rakhal 's father's father-in-law was a devotee of God.
 He asked the Master, "Sir, can one realize God while leading the life of a householder?"

 MASTER (with a smile): "Why not?
 Live in the world like a mudfish.
 The mudfish lives in the mud but itself remains unstained.
 Or live in the world like a loose woman.
 She attends to her household duties, but her mind is always on her sweetheart.
 Do your